OpenTTD/grfcodec/doc/README.en.txt

 Known to compile with g++ 3.4.4, g++ 4.0.2, and VS .NET, assuming Boost is installed.
 Get Boost from www.boost.org.
-The required boost header is included.
-If you do not have the rest of boost, make should detect this and remove the boost dependency.
 For more information consult 0compile.txt in the source code.